Level Up: Starting an Agency with the Licensed Only Agent (LOA) Model

 You also need to ask yourself if you're cut out for being an agency owner.
 It takes the right person to be good at this.
 In my opinion, if you're a really good producer and you enjoy that, that gig is hard to beat.

 When you start recruiting agents, you shift from sales to management.
-I see a lot of guys try it, and they should've just stuck with personal production because they hated it.
+I see a lot of producers try it, and they should've just stuck with personal production because they ended up hating it.

-If you're a highly successful producer, I'd first consider hiring someone to help you, but keep doing what you do best.
-Support people can help you with the things you don't like to do.
+If you're a highly successful producer, I'd first consider hiring someone to help you.
+Keep doing what you do best.
+People in support roles can help you with the things you don't like to do.

 In sum, you have to be management and coaching-enclined to be good at this.

 Plus, if you're a good salesman, you fight the thought that you could be selling everything yourself.
-You end up being a babysitter, and that's not what you're looking for.
+You end up being a babysitter, and that may not be what you're looking for.

 So, that's my word of caution for anyone thinking about starting an agency – seriously think it through first.
 We obviously took that step and have an agency, but it's definitely not for everyone.